jlucena97/bicycleshop/README.md

 # 🚴 Bikeshop Project

+# ALERT!!
+The seeder script populates the database during application initialization but does not account for prohibited combinations, as this improvement was not within the original scope.
+So original bicycles may load with a prohibited combination

 ## 📌 Project Overview
 Bikeshop is a full-stack web application designed for managing bike sales and inventory.
 It consists of a **frontend** (React using Vite) and a **backend** (Python with Flask), both containerized with Docker and managed using Docker Compose.
 The database used is **SQLite** for simplicity and ease of setup.